TigerW551/courseraGetDataAssignment/README.md

 This script results from the assignment of the Coursera course: Getting and Cleaning Data.

 The codebook for original data can be found in the README.txt file coming with the downloaded zip file.
-The new tidy data set newDataSet.txt created by the run_analysis.R script only contains (averaged) subset of the original data.
+The new tidy data set newDataSet.txt contains only (averaged) subset of the original data.
 The procedure is as following:

 *) Combine the training and testing data into one data set for the X, y, and subject data